NikolaRusakov/md/README.md

 - page transitions
 - fetch detail on video page (for title)
 - introduce search query as query param in router on Search Page
+- Generate types based on Swagger file (need to find)